Shankarpali

 All purpose flour and fine semolina mixed in large shallow plate.

-Heat 40 g ghee in a small pan over high heat until very hot.
+Heat 1.4 oz (40 g) ghee in a small pan over high heat until very hot.

 Ghee heating in a pan.

-Pour the hot melted ghee over the flour and mix with a spoon.
-This is called giving Moyan and it makes the shankarpali crispy and flaky.
+Pour the hot melted ghee over the flour mixture and mix with a spoon.
+This process of adding ghee to the flour is called Moyan.
+It makes the shankarpali crispy and flaky.

 Hot ghee poured over the flour.